Add Fault Tolerance

 - Use

-to see the restart count:NAME READY STATUS RESTARTS calculator-backend-557c7f66d8-lxd8c 1/1 Running 1 calculator-backend-557c7f66d8-pzzb7 1/1 Running 0 calculator-backend-557c7f66d8-zdm9b 1/1 Running 0
+kubectl get podsto see the restart count:NAME READY STATUS RESTARTS calculator-backend-557c7f66d8-lxd8c 1/1 Running 1 calculator-backend-557c7f66d8-pzzb7 1/1 Running 0 calculator-backend-557c7f66d8-zdm9b 1/1 Running 0 - Start to execute more invalid requests, at some point the API will respond with:

-{ "kind": "Status", "apiVersion": "v1", "metadata": {}, "status": "Failure", "message": "no endpoints available for service \"calculator-backend\"", "reason": "ServiceUnavailable", "code": 503 }
+{ "kind": "Status", "apiVersion": "v1", "metadata": {}, "status": "Failure", "message": "no endpoints available for service \"calculator-backend\"", "reason": "ServiceUnavailable", "code": 503 } - Again, use

-to see what happened:NAME READY STATUS RESTARTS AGE calculator-backend-557c7f66d8-lxd8c 0/1 CrashLoopBackOff 3 11m calculator-backend-557c7f66d8-pzzb7 0/1 CrashLoopBackOff 2 11m calculator-backend-557c7f66d8-zdm9b 0/1 CrashLoopBackOff 5 40m
+kubectl get podsto see what happened:NAME READY STATUS RESTARTS AGE calculator-backend-557c7f66d8-lxd8c 0/1 CrashLoopBackOff 3 11m calculator-backend-557c7f66d8-pzzb7 0/1 CrashLoopBackOff 2 11m calculator-backend-557c7f66d8-zdm9b 0/1 CrashLoopBackOff 5 40m

-All services are now in a state called CrashLoopBackOff
+All services are now in a state called CrashLoopBackOff is means Kubernetes will wait a while until it

 will restart the service.
 You can retry a valid expression after some moments, it should work again.

-And of course the pod should then be back in the state Running
+And of course the pod should then be back in the state Running.